towersvault/shinpokered/README.md

 New options that can be toggled!
 - Hit SELECT on the options screen to cycle through the audio output types.
 - Playing in GBC mode on a backlit LCD screen?
 Press SELECT at the copyright screen to activate color correction.
-- Experimental 60FPS Mode: Place the cursor over CANCEL in the options screen and toggle by pressing left or right.
+- Experimental 60FPS Mode: Place the cursor over CANCEL in the options screen and toggle by pressing LEFT or RIGHT.
 - Zero-Delay Text: Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST.
+- Hard Mode: With the cursor in BATTLE STYLE, press RIGHT to toggle hard mode on/off (LEFT will not toggle).

+The hard mode option increases difficulty by making the stats of trainer pokemon more on your level.
+It also doubles the effect of the X-stat items that AI trainers are fond of.
+And it disallows the use of Revive items in battle.
+Finally, it makes catching a wild Mewtwo more challenging.
+As compensation, hard mode gives an additional 1.5x EXP boost in trainer battles.

 Trainer AI has been improved and greatly expanded.
 Some trainers will even try to switch pokemon intelligently.